COS301-SE-2024/MoodMix/Readme.md

       <img src="https://github.com/COS301-SE-2024/MoodMix/assets/94914587/a6403a3b-62e7-4298-becd-c48ae4dad664" width="800" height="auto" style="display: block; margin: 0 auto;">
     </td>
     <td style="vertical-align: top; width: auto; border: 0; padding: 10px;">
-      <h2><b style="font-size: 18px;">Gerrit Potgieter</b></h2>
+      <h2><b style="font-size: 18px;">Rhevan Kruger</b></h2>
       <b style="font-size: 16px;"> Frontend </b><br>
-     I am a passionate student with a keen eye for detail and a great deal of interest in the world of Computer
-Science and Software Engineering.
+     I am a passionate student with a keen eye for detail and a great deal of interest in the world of Computer Science and Software Engineering.
 I take a great amount of satisfaction in the efficiency of a well-oiled development process and environment.
-I pride myself on being highly motivated and delivering quality work.
-I have prior experience in web development, volunteering at
-RURESA (Rural Rehab SA).
+I pride myself on being highly motivated and delivering quality work.I have prior experience in web development, volunteering at RURESA (Rural Rehab SA).
 Through this process I learned a lot about web-development and found myself thoroughly enjoying the work.
 I am also well versed in other languages and frameworks some of which will be listed below.
       <br><br>
     </td>
   </tr>